pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 them and they won't be treated as math delimiters.

 For display math, use `$$` delimiters.
-(In this case, the delimiters may be separated from the formula by whitespace.)
+(In this case, the delimiters may be separated from the formula by whitespace.
+However, there can be no blank lines betwen the opening and closing `$$` delimiters.)

 TeX math will be printed in all output formats.
 How it is rendered depends on the output format: